honzabrecka/Screenshot/README.md

 ScreenShot
 ==========

-ScreenShot is the ActionScript 3 util for integration testing of pure ActionScript ui components.
+ScreenShot is the ActionScript 3 util for integration testing of ui components writen in pure ActionScript.
 It perfectly works with FlexUnit testing flow.
 Currently it doesn't support Flex Framework components.

 ## Use